ixmeza/ixmeza.github.io/index.md

 ## A little bit about me
 - I have a B.E.
 Information Technology and I am currently studying a Masters in IT Management.
-- I love technology an I am passionate about learning.
+- I love technology and I am passionate about learning.
 <br>#WomanInTech #LatinaInTech

 <img src="images/stack.png?raw=true"/>